Before you start: what you are actually signing up for

 docker compose logs -f openclaw-gateway

-Important for Docker upgrades: OpenClaw skills and configuration must be in the mounted volume (./data), not inside the container image.
+Important for Docker upgrades: OpenClaw skills and configuration must live in the mounted volume (./data), not inside the container image.
 If you bake skills into the image layer they will be lost on every rebuild.
-Verify your volume mount is correct with:
+Verify your volume mount:

 docker inspect openclaw-gateway | grep -A 5 Mounts